 Interview by Wenke Mast

-Photo's door Nathalie Pauwels/Morrec
+Photo's by Nathalie Pauwels/Morrec

 Mosaic features quite prominently in the museum building.
 In the entrance lobby and the imposing 19th-century staircase, for example.
 But also on the balcony at the front.
 The beautiful floors were originally laid in the late 19th century by the Pellarin brothers, mosaic experts from Sequals in northern Italy.
 Gino Tondat and Sarah Landtmeters of Mosaico di Due have been working on their restoration.
 The duo are also installing a brand-new art mosaic at the top of the museum steps.